 Painting The Grain Sack Stripes

 Next, paint over the taped areas with your accent color (Hurricane Gray).
 Trust me; the gray will not seep under the tap if it is sealed properly.
-You’re gonna be shocked how well it turns out.
+You’re gonna be shocked at how well it turns out.

 If you’re painting darker color stripes on white, it will take 2 coats.
 Paint the first coat and allow it to dry.
 Then paint the second coat for full coverage and remove the tape immediately.